cisco/cisco-network-puppet-module/README.md

 ### <a name="setup-puppet-device">Puppet Device (Agentless)</a>

+**‼️NOT REQUIRED FOR AGENT WORKFLOW ‼️**

 The module (version `2.0.0` or later) supports remote management through the usage of [`puppet device`](https://puppet.com/docs/puppet/5.5/puppet_device.html), which communicates with the device remotely via the `nxapi` through HTTP/HTTPS.
 In order to use the `ciscopuppet` module agentlessly then the following dependencies will need to be met.

 ##### The `cisco_node_utils` Ruby Gem

 The [`cisco_node_utils`](https://rubygems.org/gems/cisco_node_utils) Ruby gem is a required component of the `ciscopuppet` module.
 This gem contains platform APIs for interfacing between Cisco CLI and Puppet resources.
 The gem will need to be installed on any Puppet agent which will be managing a NX-OS device.
-It can be automatically installed by Puppet by using the [`ciscopuppet::proxy`](https://github.com/cisco/cisco-network-puppet-module/blob/master/manifests/proxy.pp) class, only in exceptional circumstances you should consider installing the dependencies manually.
+It can be automatically installed by Puppet by using the [`ciscopuppet::proxy`](manifests/proxy.pp) class.
+Automatic gem installs are preferred; manual gem installs should be reserved for exceptional circumstances.

 ##### The `puppet-resource_api` Ruby Gem

 The [`puppet-resource_api`](https://rubygems.org/gems/puppet-resource_api) Ruby gem is a required component of the `ciscopuppet` module.
 The gem will need to be installed on any Puppet agent which will be managing a NX-OS device.
-It can be automatically installed by Puppet by using the [`ciscopuppet::proxy`](https://github.com/cisco/cisco-network-puppet-module/blob/master/manifests/proxy.pp) class, only in exceptional circumstances you should consider installing the dependencies manually.
+It can be automatically installed by Puppet by using the [`ciscopuppet::proxy`](manifests/proxy.pp) class.
+Automatic gem installs are preferred; manual gem installs should be reserved for exceptional circumstances.

 ### <a name="getting-started-puppet-device">Getting started with remote management (`puppet device`)</a>